HOW TO MAKE A STAR NATION

 ALWAYS start off with a brief description of your nation (see other nations for reference) before you start using any headers; this is not only for keeping in line with general format, but it actually makes our search-function look a heck of a lot smoother and nicer.
 Usually, this should include something of the government, perhaps a short history, location, number of planets, et cetera.
 A short summary.

 If at any point any one section gets too large, as is common with the Government, Culture, and Military sections, feel free to make a new page for that section, just be sure to link to it!
 Linking all over your page will help others navigate the site much easier.
-If you need to link to a specific section of your page, click
+If you need to link to a specific section of your page, make sure that section has its own Header, then go to the Table of Contents and click on that header.
+Your URL will now direct you to that section of the page.

 Including an etymology is not at all required, but is a nice little bit of fluff and can help make the name of your nation make sense.
 Most nations should have some level of etymology behind their name.